The Richard Doll building against a blue sky

 This course is only open to University of Oxford staff.

-The course aims to provide intensive training in statistics and epidemiology to enable students to conduct and interpret research studies in important areas of population health.
+The course aims to provide intensive training in statistics and epidemiology to enable you to conduct and interpret research studies in important areas of population health.
+You will be able to apply these knowledge and skills to support population-based research, including statistical analyses of epidemiological data.

-The course aims to promote advanced study of the challenges of global health and their potential solutions by in-depth study of a range of scientific disciplines, so that students may understand and integrate medical, epidemiological, social and economic aspects of ill-health.
+The course also aims to promote advanced study of the challenges of global health and their potential solutions by in-depth study of a range of scientific disciplines, so that students may understand and integrate medical, epidemiological, social and economic aspects of ill-health.
 At the end of the course, students should have the knowledge and skills required to:

 • describe and discuss the role and contribution of epidemiology to health;